Demonstration of High-Fidelity Entangled Logical Qubits using Transmons: Experimental design

 To estimate the fidelity of a logical Bell state $\chi$, we start from the physical ground state $\ket{0000}$, encode into the state of interest by applying $U_{\text{enc},\chi}$, and then let it evolve for some time $\tau$, either freely or subject to DD.
+After time $\tau$ we unencode by applying $U_{\text{enc},\chi}^\dagger$, and measure all qubits.
+Measuring the bitstring $0000$ would indicate that no error occurred.